-5.2 Control Plane
+B. Control Plane

-The OPENSDWN controller exposes a set of interfaces to the applications (the northbound API shown in Table 4) and then translates these calls into a set of commands on the network devices (the southbound API).
-The controller also maintains a view of the network including clients, APs, MBs and OF switches, which the applications can then control.
+The OPENSDWN controller exposes a set of interfaces to the applications (the northbound API shown in Table IV) and then translates these calls into a set of commands on the network devices (the southbound API).
+The controller also maintains a view of the network including clients, APs, MBs, and OF switches, which the applications can then control.

 Reactive applications can leverage a publish-subscribe system of the radio and MB agent which invokes a handler at the application, whenever an event of interest occurs at the agents.
-Our current implementation supports applications to register thresholds for events to reduce the amount of events, e.g., receive link-based (PHY and MAC layer) rx-statistics like the receiver signal strength indicator (RSSI), the bit-rate, and the timestamp of the last received packet, only when necessary.
+Our current implementation supports applications to register thresholds for events to reduce the amount of events, e.g., receive link-based (PHY and MAC layer) rx-statistics like the received signal strength indicator (RSSI), the bit-rate, and the timestamp of the last received packet, only when necessary.
 That said, an application can ask to be notified whenever a frame is received at a radio agent at an RSSI greater than -70dBm.
-Moreover, applications can access data from multiple measurement sources outside the framework, too.
+Moreover, applications can leverage multiple measurement sources outside the framework, too.
 Participatory Interface:

 The participatory interface is implemented as a RESTful API exposed by an SDN application, that we call Service Ranking.
 The Service Ranking is implemented as a simple Web service, written in NodeJS.
 It receives priorities as input and feeds the controller with requests through the Northbound API.
-Figure 8 depicts the components associated with the participatory interface.
+Figure 10 depicts the components associated with the participatory interface.

 A dedicated Traffic Manager module within the OPENSDWN Controller, is responsible for compiling requests into meaningful transmission rules, namely assigning a QoS class or WDTX rule on a matched flow.

-Concretely, the Traffic Manager is responsible to apply network policies to flows, taking into consideration the service being carried by the flow.
-We define flows as a group of packets that share a 5 header tuple, composed by source and destination IPs, source and destination ports and the transport protocol, following Bro's connection concept.
+Concretely, the Traffic Manager is responsible applying network policies to flows, taking into consideration the service being carried by the flow.
+We define flows as a group of packets that share a 5 header tuple, composed by source and destination IPs, source and destination ports and the transport protocol, i.e., according to Bro's connection concept.

 The algorithm is shown in Algorithm 2.
 During its initialization (not shown by the algorithm), the Traffic Manager subscribes to all DPI events (by sending subscriptions to MB Agents associated to middleboxes whose type is DPI), passing as parameter the callback to handle the upcoming events.
-If an event occurs, the message is parsed to a flow and its tag, which is determined by Bro and indicates the service being carried in the flow's payload.
-It then builds the Openflow matches that will be used later to set the rules, and checks the storage for the pre-installed policies for the client IP and the specific service (tag).
-The retrieved policies, which are defined in terms of Openflow actions, are installed
+If an event occurs, the message is translated into flow rules and a corresponding tag, which is determined by Bro and indicates the service being carried in the flow's payload.
+It then installs the Openflow match rules after checking the existence of preinstalled policies for the client's IP and the specific service (tag) at the corresponding switch.